aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q19
-### ✍Context API and how it facilitates state management in React without using Redux
+### 💥 Context API and how it facilitates state management in React without using Redux

 <div align="right">